aramsing/aramsing/README.md

-I am recent graduate in Computer Science from the Whitacre College of Engineering
+I am a Software Engineer at Revature

 <!---
 aramsing/aramsing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.